spilth/spilth.org/source/projects/savant.html.md

 Requesting docs for org.apache.maven:maven-model:3.5.0
 ```

-By default the command looks for a `pom.xml` in the current direction.
+By default the command looks for a `pom.xml` in the current directory.
 To point to a POM file elsewhere or one with a different name use the `--pom` or `-p` option.

 ```bash
 $ savant dash -p ~/Dropbox/Projects/setlib/pom.xml